-And one summer of 1970, a young man by the name of Ray Wylie Hubbard and a group of friends spent their summer holiday at Red River, New Mexico.
-Trading licks, swapping tunes and writing songs- young aspiring songwriter Hubbard wrote a “reflection” of at that time current events a song titled “Up Against The Wall you Redneck Mother”, little did he know by 1976, it will become a national hit for Texas-born musician Jerry Jeff Walker and land him a record deal with Warner Music.
-Despite the hits, Walker is known for, “Up Against The Wall You Redneck Mother” remained to be associated with the musician since he first laid eyes on the song.
+And one summer in the 1970s, a young man by the name of Ray Wylie Hubbard and a group of friends spent their summer holiday at Red River, New Mexico.
+Trading licks, swapping tunes and writing songs- young aspiring songwriter Hubbard wrote a “reflection” at that time of current events that were taken place in a song “Up Against The Wall you Redneck Mother.”
+Little did he know by 1976, it will become a national hit for Mr. Bojangles Jerry Jeff Walker that landed him a record deal with Warner Music.
+Despite the hits, Walker is known for, “Up Against The Wall You Redneck Mother” remained to be associated with the musician since he first laid eyes on the tune.

-Ray Wylie Hubbard then went on to be one of many influential songwriters to emerge out of the Lone Star State.
-Despite being born in Oklahoma and only moving to Texas aged 8-9 years old.
-Hubbard is a Texas legend with songs such as “Snake Farm” “Screw You, We’re From Texas” and “Mother Blues
+Despite being born in Oklahoma and only moving to Texas aged 8-9 years old, Hubbard then went on to be one of many influential songwriters out of the Lone Star State, with renowned songs like “Snake Farm” “Screw You, We’re From Texas” and “Mother Blues

 A very huge thank you to both Judy Hubbard for making this interview happen and for Ray for giving his time!